 In case you need more ideas, hear are some more suggests for you to consider:

 - Catch the evening cliff dive at Black Rock from Sheraton Maui.

 - See a Maui luau.
 I think Maui has some really, really good luaus.
 Two of my favorites are Old Lahaina Luau and Feast at Lele.

 - Plan a beach sunset picnic lunch.
-(My favorite area is Kapalua in northwest Maui where you’ll have great views of Molokai and Lanai.
+My favorite area is Kapalua in northwest Maui where you’ll have great views of Molokai and Lanai.
 A good place to get picnic supplies is at Honolua Store in Maui.
 More specifically, we like watching sunset from the ridge between Oneloa and Kapalua Bays.
 See this trail Kapalua Trail map to help you find a good sunset spot.
 That being said, there’s loads of beautiful places to watch sunset all along West and South Maui.
 If you are staying near Kapalua, consider a spot along the Coastal Trail, otherwise, I’m sure you’ll find a beautiful spot anywhere along the west-facing shores of West or South Maui

 - Walk around and shop in historic Lahaina town.
-Make sure you see the impressive banyan tree that’s located off of Front Street.
+Make sure you see the massive banyan tree that’s located off of Front Street.

 - Get a shave ice and shop in quaint Paia.
 Just be careful that you don’t leave any valuables in your car.
 This town has a bit of a reputation for car break-ins.
 In fact, be sure you never leave valuables in your car in Hawaii.